How I approached Showing Your Work

 Reading the book is half the battle.
 Actually actioning it is the harder part.

 For context, a while back I had run an AI prompt on Naval Ravikant’s ideas about how to build wealth.
 It helped me realise that I knew how to code, but since I didn’t have any startup ideas worth pursuing yet, I should go after “media” wealth.
 Show Your Work! is a way to start to do this.
 You build wealth slowly by putting your work out there.
-Maybe eventually I’ll code something worthwhile as well?
+By focusing on your work, and building sharing into your routine, you can waste less time on “networking”, and gain an audience while doing so.
+Sharing builds attention, which leads to reputation and trust which allows for distribution.
+Having good distribution makes everything else more valuable.
+You’re code is more visible, you find it easier to fundraise as a founder, it’s easier to gain customers, and you also find it easier to recruit people to your cause.
+Maybe all of this will lead to me building something in the future?

 This made it clear that I should go after it.
 Now I just needed to action it.